Draft v0.1 · Open for Comment

 Code of Conduct for Affiliates Using Browser Extensions and Other Client Software

-Industry-wide standards for fair attribution, transparency, and consumer protection.
+Industry-wide standards for fair attribution, transparency, and protecting consumers and advertisers.
 Created by James Little and Ben Edelman.

 Why This Code of Conduct?